stefansbv/perl-business-ro-cif/README.md

 Version: 0.002

-A simple module for Romanian CIF validation.
+A module for Romanian CIF (Tax Identification Code) validation.